 How to Re-Tension Slack in Poles

 If your tent poles are too slack, they may not provide a taut, stable structure when you set up the tent.
-This is one of the typical ways poles break.
-Once home, you can either completely replace the shock cords in them or simply shorten the existing cords.
+This is a common way poles fail.
+Once home, you can either replace the shock cords entirely or simply shorten the existing cords.

 STAKES